innolitics/rdm/rdm/base/software_plan.md

 The requirements listed in sections 5.1.9.a, 5.1.11, 8.1.1, 8.1.3, 8.3, and 9.5 of {{ system.standard }} are fulfilled by our use of Git and GitHub.
 Also note that this setup implies that all activity outputs that are stored in the git repository, GitHub issues, or GitHub pull requests are configuration items.
 Furthermore, the version of every configuration item comprising the software system configuration is stored in the git repository for the entire history of the project.
 Each activity describes the configuration items in more detail.]
 {% endif %}

 Details about the project's build process, including tool versions, environment variables, etc. should be recorded in the file called `README.md` in the top directory of the git repository{% if system.auditor_notes %} [5.1.10]{% endif %}.
+The build process must be repeatable and, as appropriate, automated{% if system.auditor_notes %} [5.8.5]{% endif %}.
+The `README` should discuss how the build process is made repeatable{% if system.auditor_notes %} [5.8.8]{% endif %}.

 At the start of the project, the project lead should fill in the place-holder sections of this software plan.
 The planning document must be kept up to date as the project commences{% if system.auditor_notes %} [5.1.2]{% endif %}.